pitsianis/AdaptiveHierarchicalRegularBinning.jl/jcon-proposal.md

 # JuliaCon 2023 Proposal

 ## Abstract
-Space-partitioning data structures are a vital part of the HPC ecosystem.
-They trade off space complexity and a small runtime overhead for an overall runtime complexity reduction, which can greatly reduce the amount of time needed for a computation.
-Given a set of points of arbitrary dimensions,`AdaptiveHierarchicalRegularBinning.jl` computes a hierarchical space-partitioning tree that divides the space and stores the reordered points offering efficient access.
+`AdaptiveHierarchicalRegularBinning.jl` computes a hierarchical space-partitioning tree for a given set of points of arbitrary dimensions, that divides the space and stores the reordered points offering efficient access.
+Space-partitioning data structures are vital for algorithms that exploit spatial distance to reduce computational complexity, see for example the Fast Multipole Method, and algorithms finding nearest neighbors and their applications.

 ## Description
 ### Model
 Assuming a set of `n` points `V` in a `d`-dimensional space, we partition the space into regular hierarchical bins.
 The resulting data structure is a sparse tree `T` with, at most, `2^d` child nodes per node and a maximum depth of `L`.
-Empty bins are not stored or pointed to.

 #### Normalization
 The given set of points `V` is mapped into a `d`-dimensional unit hypercube `Vn` via an affine transformation that scales and translates `V`.

 #### Binning
 We split each dimension of the unit hypercube `Vn` in half and recursively continue splitting each resulting hypercube in the same manner.
 Each partition is called a bin.
 The subdivision stops at a maximum depth `L` or when a bin contains `k` or fewer points.
-This recursive splitting process is recorded as a hierarchical tree data structure.
+The recursive splitting process is recorded as a hierarchical tree data structure.

 ##### 1D Encoding
 The map of the `d`-dimensional point set `Vn` to a `d`-dimensional unit hypercube corresponds to a one-dimensional Morton space-filling curve `R`.
 Each element in `R` is a bit-field consisting of `L` groups of `d` bits.
 Each group describes the position of the point in the corresponding level of the tree `T`.
 Sorting of the point codes onto `R`, results to the order of the points in the space tree.